chullman/BubbleBuddies/README.md

 ### Setup for local deployment

+Assuming you have a rails environment up and running:

 1) Install and run a local copy of a Postgresql server

 2) Change port in config/database.yml to your Postgresql server port, and host to wherever your Postgresql server is running